Creating Multiple RSS Feeds from Webflow CMS Collections

 • separate newsletters for different content types

-• feeds for different audiences or regions
+• feeds tailored for different audiences or regions

 Benefits